The 1900 UGA football team... you won't find any quitters (or, babies) in this group! |

 But, even more controversy was to follow.

-During the 1900 football season, a student's
+During the 1900 football season, a student's depiction of a UGA football game. |

-With the score knotted at five towards the end of the game, a series of lost fumbles capped the contest's final few possessions, the last of which causing quite a stir: Carolina fumbled while possessing the ball near its own goal line.
+of lost fumbles capped the contest's final few possessions, the last of which causing quite a stir: Carolina fumbled while possessing the ball near its own goal line.
 When Rowbotham unpiled the mass of players, "hugging the ball for dear life" at the bottom of the pile was Georgia right end Julian Baxter.

-As the Red and Black lined up at Carolina's 5-yard line in attempt to drive for the game-winning score, they realized there was no defense to oppose them.
-Captain Bell had ordered his team off the field, charging the officials with “robbery” and indicating the game could be given to Georgia.
+Black lined up at Carolina's 5-yard line in attempt to drive for the game-winning score, they realized

-Carolina's Bell, who rushed for a game-high 70 yards on 16 carries, was beyond irate with Rowbothaman esteemed referee at the time who, along with the length of the halves, had been previously agreed upon by both schools to be one of the game's two officials.
+Carolina's Bell, who rushed for a game-high 70 yards on 16 carries, was beyond irate with Rowbotham—an esteemed referee at the time who, along with the length of the halves, had been previously agreed upon by both schools to be one of the game's two officials.
 Before Bell ended the game by charging off the field with his team, according to The Atlanta Constitution, he had already claimed the officials were, "incompetent, dishonest, and determined to defeat his team" after Rowbotham had ended the first half just prior to Carolina's apparent touchdown.

 After Carolina called it quits, Rowbotham waited a few minutes, and then had no choice but to call the game, awarding Georgia a 5-0 forfeited victory per Southern Intercollegiate Athletic Association rules.